What is issue reproduction and why we are doing it?

 - In that case, you can't choose which issues you reproduce - the list is already set by the test lead.
 Proceed with reproducing and add the result as a comment for those issues (‘Is reproducible’ or ‘Is not reproducible’).

 2. Reproducing is a part of the task list

-- In some projects there are task lists that require you to pick and reproduce a number of other tester's bugs.
-In this case you will have to choose the appropriate reports from the ongoing cycle that don't yet have reproduction attempts, reproduce them and add the reproduced issue IDs as comments to the task list step.
+- In some projects, there are task lists that require you to pick and reproduce several other tester's bugs.
+In this case, you will have to choose the appropriate reports from the ongoing cycle that don't yet have reproduction attempts, reproduce them and add the reproduced issue IDs as comments to the task list step.
 Please note that the task list might contain additional info on how to perform this task, so make sure to follow the guidelines given there.